Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

 Aversity of risk measures is important in many applications of risk minimization.
 It was proven in Ang et al (2018) that a sufficient condition for aversity is that $\{{\b 1}\}$ is a relative interior point of $\QQQQ$ with respect to the plane $\{\Q:\E(\Q)=1\}$ and this condition is also necessary if the probability space is finite.
 As is shown in Ang et al. (2018), all of the risk measures discussed above except the expectation are coherent and averse.
-By \reft{t:main}, the OCE, CVaR and mean-deviation-penalty regret measures are also averse.
+By Theorem 2.2 of Rockafellar and Royset (2015), the OCE, $\cvar_\al$ ($0<\al<1$), worst case and mean-deviation-penalty regret measures are also averse.